Two home guards killed, 15 others injured as mobs pelt stones at VHP procession in Nuh | Law-Order

 - India

-Two home guards were killed and at least 15 others, including several policemen, were injured Monday as a mob in Haryana's Nuh district tried to stop a Vishva Hindu Parishad procession, pelting stones and setting cars on fire, officials said.
+Two home guards were killed and at least 15 others, including several policemen, were injured Monday as mobs in Haryana's Nuh district tried to stop a Vishva Hindu Parishad procession, pelting stones and setting cars on fire, officials said.
+Shots were fired.

-The Union Home Ministry said it is dispatching 15 additional companies of central forces to Haryana, as violence also erupted in Sohna in neighbouring Gurugram district, adjacent to Delhi.
+The Union Home Ministry was dispatching 15 companies of central forces to Haryana, as violence also erupted in Sohna in neighbouring Gurugram district, adjacent to Delhi.

-As news of the violence in Muslim-dominated Nuh spread, mobs in Sohna set ablaze four vehicles and a shop, apparently belonging to people from that community.
+As news of the clash in Muslim-dominated Nuh spread, mobs in Sohna pelted stones and set ablaze four vehicles and a shop, belonging to people from that community.
 Protesters there blocked a road for hours.

-About 2,500 men, women and children who had taken shelter at a Shiv temple in Nuh were evacuated by police, Haryana Home Minister Anil Vij said.
+About 2,500 men, women and children at a Shiva temple in Nuh were evacuated by police, Haryana Home Minister Anil Vij said.
+These apparently included devotees and those who had taken shelter there as the two sides clashed.

 Prohibitory orders banning assembly of people were clamped in Nuh and Gurugram districts.
 Mobile internet services were suspended in Nuh and Faridabad up to Wednesday.

-Educational institutes were ordered closed Tuesday in Faridabad and Palwal districts as a precautionary measure.
+Educational institutes were ordered closed Tuesday in Gurugram, Faridabad and Palwal districts as a precautionary measure.

+Haryana minister Vij said one man was brought dead to a Nuh hospital where 16 others were admitted.

-Gurugram Police Commissioner Kala Ramachandran said two home guards, attached with the district, were killed in the violence in adjoining Nuh.
+Gurugram Police Commissioner Kala Ramachandran said two home guards, attached with her district, were killed in the violence in adjoining Nuh.
 About 10 police personnel injured in Nuh violence, the official said.

-Another police officer confirmed that one of the home guards, identified as Neeraj, died due to a gunshot wound.
+Another police officer said home guard Neeraj Neeraj died due to a gunshot wound.
+The other home guard killed in the violence was identified as Gursevak.

-Eight of the injured police personnel were taken to Gurugram's Medanta Hospital, he said.
-Among the injured Hodal Deputy Superintendent of Police Sajjan Singh was shot in the head and an inspector in the stomach.
+Eight of the injured police personnel were taken to Gurugram's Medanta Hospital, the official said.
+Among the injured, Hodal Deputy Superintendent of Police Sajjan Singh was shot in the head and an inspector in the stomach, he said.

 Police said the vehicles set ablaze were part of the procession, or belonged to them.
 A video clip showed at least four cars on fire.
 Another purported video showed two damaged police cars.
 The clip contained sound of gunfire.